a-shine/disaster-recovery-poc/README.md

 1. Detect disaster and alert (using dual/triple mode redundancy to reduce false positives)
-2. Workload matching mechanism - Identifying critical workloads in a disaster region and matching them with non-critical workloads one or more recovery regions (with reserved capacity)
+2. Workload matching mechanism - Identifying critical workloads in a disaster region and matching them with non-critical workloads in one or more recovery regions (with reserved capacity)
 3. Workload migration orchestration mechanism

-We look to formalise and automate each step (most likely semi-automate as it tends to be necessary to have some human validation), then the Recovery Point Objective (RPO) and Recovery Time Objective (RTO) can be significantly improved.
+We look to formalise and automate each step in order to significantly improved the Recovery Point Objective (RPO) and Recovery Time Objective (RTO) of a critical service.
 This can enable an organisation to better maintain its service level metrics (SLOs, SLAs).

 ## The strategy